1.1 Presentation and definition of the market

 5.2 Current regulations in France

-The French workwear market is subject to very specific regulations in order to guarantee the safety of workers and reduce the risk of accidents to a minimum, on three levels: national, European and international.
-It is partly due to strict country-specific standards that this industry exports little.
-The European Union is ...
+The work clothing market in France is subject to very precise regulations in order to guarantee the safety of workers and reduce the risk of accidents as much as possible, on three scales: national, European and international.
+It is notably due to strict standards specific to each country that this industry ...

 - Delta Plus